tpo/little_shell_scripts/README.md

 	   you manipulate other windows, in particular suspend CPU hungry applications, such as browsers.

-	   This application requires the `timeout` command.
+	   This application requires the `timeout_pg` command.

 ### wping